 We have flexible sponsorship opportunities to match your needs as a sponsor.
 Each resident will have one or several projects that can include exterior paint or touch-ups, landscaping projects such as planting trees, mowing, edging, pruning, or building planter boxes, minor repair of a fence or porch, or other projects that collectively make a significant, positive impact on the entire block.
 Participate by contributing a financial contribution, a volunteer team or both!
 Ideal sponsor teams will have 10 to 25 volunteers.

-Volunteer teams will be working with residents in the Del Paso neighborhood to complete several improvement projects including: Painting homes, landscaping yards, and other home and yard improvements.
-The focus of the day is working together to have fun and make a difference on the block!
+Volunteer teams worked with residents in the Del Paso Heights neighborhood to complete several improvement projects including: painting homes, landscaping yards and other home and yard improvements.

 NeighborWorks® Sacramento 25rd annual Paint the Town was held on Saturday, September 20, 2014 on 43h Street between Broadway & 11th Ave. and 44th St. between 8th & 11th Avenue in Oak Park.
 This site was chosen because NeighborWorks® Sacramento has renovated several homes in this area.